viki-org/storm-docker/README.md

 - `config/zoo.cfg`

 Documentation is available in the copied concrete configuration files, except the `config/cluster.xml` file used for logback configuration.
-For that, we highly recommend reading
+A default set of configuration has been set; for more fine-grained configuration, we highly recommend reading
 [The logback manual](http://logback.qos.ch/manual/).

 Once done with your edits, we can continue with building the Docker images.